The cause of narcolepsy is unknown. In Europe, Japan, and the US, incidence is 0.2 to 1.6/1000. Narcolepsy is equally common in both sexes.

 The maintenance of wakefulness test does not help with diagnosis but does help monitor treatment efficacy.

 Other disorders that can cause chronic EDS are usually suggested by the history and physical examination; brain imaging and blood and urine tests can confirm the diagnosis.
 These disorders include space-occupying lesions affecting the hypothalamus or upper brain stem, increased intracranial pressure, and certain forms of encephalitis.
 Hypothyroidism, hyperglycemia, hypoglycemia, anemia, uremia, hypercapnia, hypercalcemia, hepatic failure, and seizure disorders can also cause EDS with or without hypersomnia.
 Acute, relatively brief EDS and hypersomnia commonly accompany acute systemic disorders such as influenza.
+Hypersomnia also occurs in patients with meningoencephalitis due to African trypanosomiasis (sleeping sickness), which is transmitted by the tsetse fly.

 Adverse effects of modafinil include nausea and headache, which are mitigated by lower initial doses and slower titration.
 Modafinil can lower the effectiveness of oral contraceptives and has abuse potential, although it is low.
 Rarely, serious rashes and Stevens-Johnson syndrome have developed in patients taking modafinil.
 If serious reactions develop, the drug should be stopped permanently.
+Modafinil should not be used during pregnancy because it may cause severe fetal congenital anomalies, including cardiac anomalies.

 Confirm the diagnosis by polysomnography and multiple sleep latency testing.